 HOW TO ENTER

-All submissions must be made by teachers on behalf of eligible students.
-Teachers with students who wish to participate should first email for more information.
-Teachers are asked to indicate their school, grade of their class, and the number of students per team collaborating on each film (if known).
+All submissions for the Youth Prize must be made by teachers on behalf of eligible students.
+Teachers with students who wish to participate should first indicate their intent to submit using the form below.
+This form is non-binding; it is solely to help us gauge interest and anticipate the number of Youth Prize film submissions we will receive.
+Teachers are asked to indicate their name, email, location, school, grade, and number of films being submitted.

-Please note: The deadline for film submissions for the 2021 Water Film Prize competition is April 30, 2021.
+Please note: The deadline for indicating your students' intent to submit is March 15, 2021.
+The deadline for final film submissions is April 30, 2021.

-Students from grades 5- 8 and 9 - 12 are eligible to enter either in teams or individually, at the discretion of the teacher.
+The Youth Prize is open to students between grades 5-12 (based on a North American grade system), or ages 10-18.
+Student’s ages and grades will need to be verified by the teacher submitting the Intent to Submit form.
+Students may enter either in teams or individually, at the discretion of the teacher.
 If entering in teams, the recommended team size is 4 students.
 All submissions must be made by a teacher on behalf of the student(s).

 Films should be no longer than 2 minutes in length, and should center on a theme of water or water science.
-Click below for further details on criteria.
+Click below for further film submission guidelines.

-In addition to workshops offered to students and teachers, the University of Saskatchewan offers downloadable training materials for providing interactive and hands-on programming regarding film editing, science communication, and knowledge translation.
+In addition to workshops offered to students and teachers, the University of Saskatchewan offers downloadable training materials for providing interactive and hands-on programs regarding film editing, production, science communication, and knowledge translation for students and teachers.

 Access our resources below.

 The following are detailed guidelines for submissions to the Youth Prize category of the Water Film Prize:

 Maximum of 2 minutes in length (not including credits).

 The film must be produced after January 1, 2020.